-Since its inception, the disciplines of art history, as well as archaeology and conservation science, have focused to a great extent on the collection and reassemblage of images.
-Just as the ability to reproduce and circulate images through photography revolutionized the study of art in the nineteenth century, so too digital reproduction and online image banks have transformed the field in the twenty-first.
-The ease and speed with which digital images are now created, using a variety of apparatuses, from cell phones to high-tech digitization rigs, has meant that art historians have access to and create ever-growing numbers of images, from reproductions of artworks to scans of documents and books.
+Since its inception, the disciplines of art history, as well as archaeology and conservation science, have focused to a great extent on the collection and analysis of images.
+Just as the ability to reproduce and circulate images through photography revolutionized the study of art in the nineteenth century, so too has digital imaging transformed the field in the twenty-first.
+The ease and speed with which digital images are now created, using a variety of apparatuses, has meant that scholars have access to and create ever-growing numbers of images, from reproductions of artworks to scans of documents and books.
 In addition, fields such as technical art history and archaeology have harnessed technologies such as laser scanning (lidar) to formulate research questions and produce new insights.
-This profusion of digital images has transformed research practices in our field and raises several both practical and conceptual questions.
-How can individual scholars manage their own image data?
-What constitutes art historical “image data”?
-How can this data be classified, organized, and analyzed?
+This profusion of digital images has transformed research practices in these fields and raises both practical and conceptual questions.
+What constitutes image data?
+In what ways do archives, libraries, conservation labs, or even researchers themselves classify and organize this data, and how can it be analyzed?
 In what ways can researchers leverage digital-imaging tools and methods, while maintaining the rigor of their research and scholarship?
 Students participating in this summer school will begin to answer these questions by considering broader questions that affect art historical practice while at the same time gaining technical knowledge that will help make them critical and informed users of both image data and technical imaging technologies, such as 3D and spectral imaging.

 This course takes advantage of the unique resources of the American Academy in Rome to prepare scholars to chart new directions in creating, managing, and using images for art historical research and scholarship in the digital age.
-Using as a case study a set of art historical image data in Rome, a city Academy founder Charles F. McKim deemed the very best place to study art, the course will familiarize participants with the basics skills necessary to organize and manage digital images.
+Using as a case study a set of art historical image data in Rome, a city that the Academy founder Charles F. McKim deemed the very best place to study art, the course will familiarize participants with the basics skills necessary to organize and manage digital images.
 Participants will learn the key concepts and vocabulary to discuss image data and its integral role in the digital humanities.
 They will also develop skills to manage image data most effectively for art historical research, such as the creation and manipulation of image metadata and digital tools like Mirador.
 As part of their investigation of digital images, participants will also discuss the impact of digital technology on our experience of art using Rome as an example.